mph-/lcapy/doc/tutorial.rst

    ⎛      -2⋅t       -3⋅t⎞
    ⎝- 30⋅e     + 35⋅e    ⎠⋅Heaviside(t)

-The Heaviside function is the unit step.
+The Heaviside function is also known as the unit step.

+There is a short-hand notation for inverse Laplace transforms:

+   >>> H(t, causal=True)
+   ⎛      -2⋅t       -3⋅t⎞
+   ⎝- 30⋅e     + 35⋅e    ⎠⋅Heaviside(t)

 When the rational function is not strictly proper, the inverse Laplace transform has Dirac deltas (and derivatives of Dirac deltas):